bgryks18/react-multiselect/README.md

 | `.react-multiselect-result-container`    | The container element of the result of choices.                               |
 | `.react-multiselect-result-item`         | Result items of the result container.                                         |
 | `.react-multiselect-input-indicators`    | The container of the indicators containing times icon and menu icons.         |

+## Contributing
+This is an open source project.
+Contributions are welcome and appreciated.
+Feel free to open issue and make feature requests.